 Working Bottom-Up: Some people prefer to start at features (see below) and work their way up.
 This works very well and can results in intuitive feature groups / buckets.
 It is also a way to reconsider, what does the product really do – what problems does it solve.

 We will now step through the first 4 items above, the core offer messaging aspects.
-As the graphic shows, messaging is best ‘wrapped’ in your branding.
+As the graphic shows, messaging is typically ‘wrapped’ within your branding.

 It might be helpful here to think in terms of headlines on a webpage or brochure.
 The product name will be in largest font and most prominent at the top.
 The short positioning statement is then one font size down and ‘fits’ underneath the product name.
 And so on down the page.
 At each step down the page/messaging, you are answering customer questions.
 At each point your prospect is asking themselves; ‘does this sound like a solution, or fit, for our situation?’